gerbiljames/Archipelago-Crystal/worlds/dmc3/docs/en_Devil May Cry 3.md

 ## What is a check?
 A check is any item that can be picked up or obtained.

 This includes: Consumables on the ground, Secret Mission rewards, Adjudicator Rewards and boss drops.
+Each mission completed is also a check